anaconda/anaconda-client/doc/getting_started.rst

 	$ python setup.py sdist

-This will create a dist sub-directory in your project, and will wrap-up all of your project’s source code files into a distribution file, a compressed archive file in the form of:
+This will create a dist sub-directory in your project and will wrap-up all of your project’s source code files into a distribution file, a compressed archive file in the form of:

 binstar_test_package1-0.1.0.tar.gz